release-engineering/pom-manipulation-ext/guide/project-version-manip.md

 </tr>
 </table>

 When using the automatic increment it is also possible to configure padding for the increment.
-For instance, by setting `versionIncrementalSuffixPadding` (*Deprecated property `version.incremental.suffix.padding`*)to `3` the version will be `rebuild-003`.
+For instance, by setting `versionIncrementalSuffixPadding` (*Deprecated property `version.incremental.suffix.padding` for versions **3.8.1 and prior***)to `3` the version will be `rebuild-003`.
 Default for PME &le; 3.8 is 0 and for PME after 3.8 is 5.

 #### Version Increment Metadata